Azure/azure-webpubsub/docs/specs/5-server-sdk-design-spec.md

 The server SDK, providing a convinience way for the users to use the service, should contain the following features:
 1. [All 4] Service->Server REST API support
 1. [C#, JS] Client Auth token generator
-1. [C#, JS] Provide HTTP middleware for handle:
+1. [C#, JS] Provide CloudEvents middleware to handle:
-    1. Client negotiate requests
     1. CloudEvents validation requests
     1. CloudEvents event requests